 Harvest Hosts is an incredibly unique RV membership program.
-When they join, members gain access to 1139+ host locations across North America for free overnight accommodations.
+When they join, members gain access to 4061+ host locations across North America for overnight accommodations with no camping fees.
 To support each of these businesses, members typically make a small purchase of wine or produce.
 Locations include establishments such as farms, wineries, breweries, museums, restaurants, attractions, and more.
 Zena Suri Alpacas is an excellent example of one of our awesome hosts.
 Located in the northeastern corner of Oklahoma, this location has been raising alpacas and spinning their wool into fiber since 2008.
 Continue on to learn all about the farm, its history, the business today, and its joining of the Harvest Hosts program.

 In 2008, Tom and Kathleen Callan founded Zena Suri Alpacas in Utah, where they were living at the time.
 They both previously worked as broadcast journalists before branching out and beginning an alpaca farm.
 The following year, they relocated to Northeastern Oklahoma, near the shores of Grand Lake of the Cherokees.

 Kathleen currently works as the chief alpaca handler, and she is often the first person visitors see at the ranch.
 She handles the sales of alpacas and their products and is constantly working on their fleece and marketing.
 Tom is also a co-owner and a ranch hand.
 He finds cleaning barns relaxing after teaching a full day (his full-time job).
 He does a nightly headcount to make certain everyone is inside and healthy.
 Together the Callans and their alpacas make up Zena Suri Alpacas.